-Remote BACnet devices to be accessed by this device are specified here.
+Remote BACnet IP devices to be accessed by this device are specified here.
 Enter the Device Instance of the remote device, a name to reference in other pages, and a poll rate.
 Then click "Update".

 Select dynamic or static address binding.
-Dynamic binding is used most often, and simply means the gateway will send out a "Who-Is" request asking for the device instance to respond, at which time the gateway learns its IP or MS/TP address automatically.
+Dynamic binding is used most often, and simply means the gateway will send out a "Who-Is" request asking for the device instance to respond, at which time the gateway learns its IP address automatically (or MS/TP address via an IP router).